ArslaniOS/Portfolio/README.md

-Access healthcare tips and curated packages for maintaining a healthy lifestyle Seamlessly use your health insurance as typically done Simplify chronic prescription refills through easy communication with your doctor
+Access healthcare tips and curated packages for maintaining a healthy lifestyle Seamlessly use your health insurance as typically done Simplify chronic prescription refills through easy communication with your doctor Challenges and Solutions:
+While working on Intely Health, a significant challenge arose during the implementation of a human avatar for doctor-patient interactions.
+The intricate task involved dynamically pointing out joints on the avatar during a call, allowing the doctor to visually correlate with the patient's concerns.
+The complexity escalated when the pointed joints had to be extracted from the avatar's URL and subsequently returned to the server for processing.
+Precision was crucial, necessitating meticulous string manipulations and URL handling to ensure accurate and reliable details were fetched, creating a seamless and interactive healthcare experience.
+This intricate process showcased my problem-solving skills and resilience in overcoming unique challenges.

 Exciting News:
 Intely health will soon be available on TestFlight, bringing advanced healthcare solutions to your fingertips.